opendott-wats/The-Drawing-Thing/README.md

 ### step 1

-ideating and sketching with step data as a follow up activity to the hpatic memories concept
+ideating and sketching with step data as a follow-up activity to the haptic memories concept

 ### step 2

 create an experience prototype which can support haptics using a smartphone

-### parallel step 2
+### making hardware (feasible)

 Try to create a step counter using available open technology and other electronic modules.